prpole/dissertation/chapter2/main.md

 inaccessible.

 Though differently framed, the defining questions and formal characteristics of literary naturalism speak directly to this set of concerns.
-Pursuing the well-trodden ground of the "determinism" question in literary naturalism, critics of the genre have debated the role of species characteristics in determining the actions and experiences of the
+In pursuing the well-trodden ground of the "determinism" question in literary naturalism, critics of the genre have debated the role of species characteristics in determining the actions and experiences of the